 Rising shift towards EVs drives market growth

 The rising demand for electricity from EV charging may put a strain on the grid during peak hours.
-Smart charging and demand management systems are used to greater the output of renewable energy resources to reduce peak demand and assure optimal charging schedules when they are integrated.
+Smart charging and demand management systems are used to increase the output of renewable energy resources to reduce peak demand and assure optimal charging schedules when they are integrated.

 Green transformers, fuel cell technology, microgrids, and hybrid energy systems are additional distributed energy generation components that serve to address environmental concerns and improve grid efficiency.
 Urbanization, growing environmental awareness, and lowering solar, wind, and battery storage prices are all encouraging the adoption of distributed energy generation for EV charging infrastructure.